citizen428/methodfinder/README.markdown

 Todo
 ---

-* Redirect `stdout` and `stderr` to a StringIO object instead of `/dev/null` unless someone tells me that the latter works on Windows.
-* Maybe add some sort of method blacklist so they won’t get tried in the block.
+* none at the moment

 Thanks
 ---

-* Matthem Lucas for packaging it as a gem.
+* Matthew Lucas for packaging it as a gem.

 License
 ---